-Kristen Warren is the Biomedical Research Engineer at Embr Labs, as well as our very first employee.
+Kristen Warren is a Biomedical Research Engineer, as well as our very first employee at Embr Labs.
 Kristen's work helped launch the first commercialized Embr Wave device, and she played a pivotal role in the design of the thermal waveforms that keep you comfortable.

 Nowadays, Kristen's work focuses particularly on how we can leverage temperature to improve sleep quality.
 We talked over Zoom to discuss her background, role at Embr, and the future of sleep technology.